Ms. Dynamite: 2007–present: Hiatus and career wind-down

-After taking a break from the music scene, Dynamite guest-hosted BBC Radio 1Xtra, and stated she would be releasing a third album, Democracy, in 2009, with the first single from the new album being "Bad Gyal".
-However, this was later pushed back as she concentrated on other projects and motherhood.
+After a break from music, Ms. Dynamite guest-hosted BBC Radio 1Xtra, and said she would be releasing a third album, Democracy, in 2009, with the first single from the new album being "Bad Gyal".
+However, this was deferred as she concentrated on other projects and motherhood.
 Meanwhile, she appeared on Hell's Kitchen on ITV1 in 2009, finishing fourth, and later as an expert adviser on Goldie's Band: By Royal Appointment on BBC Two.

 Since then, she has appeared on several collaborations, notably Katy B's second single, "Lights On", which peaked at number 4 in the UK Singles Chart in 2010, and the Magnetic Man track "Fire", which appeared on their debut album.

-A single, "Neva Soft" (produced by Labrinth), was released in 2011, although the promised album did not appear.
+A single, "Neva Soft" (produced by Labrinth), was released in 2011, although a promised associated album did not appear.
 Since then she has been the featured vocalist on the DJ Fresh Versus Jay Fray track "Dibby Dibby Sound" (February 2013) and a David Guetta and Showtek song for the former's 2014 album Listen, "No Money No Love" along with Elliphant.

-In 2020 Ms. Dynamite appeared on Drum n Bass artist, CLIPZ (Redlight (musician)), single "Again" which also featured Ms Banks along with JayKae.
+In 2020 Ms. Dynamite appeared on a CLIPZ (Redlight), single "Again" which also featured Ms Banks and JayKae.